DevHead-LLC/RisingPunk/mobile/battle-architecture-map.md

 # Battle System Architecture Map

 ## Purpose
 This document maps the battle system architecture to help AI assistants understand what handles what during implementation.
-It shows the current client-side architecture and the upcoming server-driven changes in Phase 5 (5C-5I).
+It shows the current client-side architecture and the server-driven changes in Phase 5 (5C-5I).

 ## Current Architecture (Client-Side Only)